-The potential for subacute toxicity and neurotoxicity of a Potassium Carbonate-based scrubbing solution used in petroleum refineries was evaluated in Sprague-Dawley Crl:CD BR rats.
-Exposures were to aerosols of a "used" scrubbing solution by whole-body inhalation, 6 h/day, for 21 copnsecutive days at target concentrations of 0 (filtered air - control), 0.1, 0.2, or 0.4 mg/L (30 animals/sex/group).
-A functional observation battery (FOB) and locomotor activity tests were conducted and monitored.
-No apparent adverse effects were noted at any exposure level, as determined by clinical observations, food consumption, hematology, serum chemistry, ophthalmologic observations, and gross pathology.
-Statistically significant increases in lung weights were noted at all concentrations, but returned to control values at the end of exposure, except for the 0.4 mg/L group (females).
+The potential for short-term toxicity and neurotoxicity of a Potassium Carbonate-based scrubbing solution (containing 30.8% (w/v) Potassium Carbonate) used in petroleum refineries was evaluated in Sprague-Dawley Crl:CD BR rats.
+Inhalation exposures were to aerosols of a "used" scrubbing solution in a whole-body exposure chamber, 6 h/day for 21 consecutive days at target concentrations of 0 (filtered air - control), 0.1, 0.2, or 0.4 mg/L (30 animals/sex/group).
+Five rats per sex per group were allowed a 14-day recovery period (satellite recovery group) and killed on study day 35 for either systemic or neurotoxic evaluation.
+Functional observation battery examinations and locomotor activity tests were conducted.
+No apparent adverse effects were noted at any exposure level, as determined by clinical observations, food consumption measurements, hematology, serum chemistry, ophthalmologic observations, and gross pathology evaluations.
+Statistically significant increases in lung weights were noted at all concentrations; all lung weights returned to control values at the end of exposure, except for the 0.4 mg/L group (females).
 There were no significant changes in other organ weights.
 Histopathologic findings were restricted to the respiratory tract and were characterized by minimal to moderate epithelial hyperplasia, epithelial necrosis, and cytoplasmic vacuolation at levels I and II of the nasal cavities.
-Lung bronchiolation and alveolar macrophage infiltration were also observed.
+The mild cytoplasmic vacuolization of the olfactory epithelium was oserved in the 0.2 and 0.4 mg/l exposure groups.
+Minimal epithelial necrosis ion level II of the nasal cavities was observed in the 0.4 mg/l exposure group.
+Lung bronchiolization and alveolar macrophage infiltration were also observed in 0.2 and 0.4 mg/l exposure groups.
 The respiratory tract findings were considered a local response to the high alkalinity of the test material, as substantiated by the return to normal upon cessation of exposure.
-Exposure to the scrubbing solution had no adverse effect on FOB endpoints and locomotor activity evaluations, brain weight and size, and neuropathologic evaluations.
-The authors concluded that inhalation exposure to a Potassium Carbonate-based, scrubbing solution aerosol for 21 days did not result in any persistent systemic toxicity or neurotoxicity in either male or female rats.
+Exposure to the scrubbing solution had no adverse effect on functional observation battery endpoints or locomotor activity, brain weight and size, and neuropathologic assessments.
+The authors concluded that inhalation exposure to a Potassium Carbonate-based scrubbing solution aerosol for 21 days did not result in any persistent systemic toxicity, including neurotoxicity, in either male or female rats.